NEONScience/neon-data-institute-2016/_posts/institute-materials/day4_thursday/2016-06-20-data-fusion.md

     # thresholds$greenThresh <- all.data.stats["NDVI","mean"] + all.data.stats["NDVI","sd"]

-## 4. Calculate Percent of tall and green pixels
+### 4. Calculate Percent of Tall, Green Pixels

-Next, let's calculate the percent of tall and green pixels that occur on north and south facing slopes.
+Next, let's calculate the percent of tall, green pixels that occur on north and south facing slopes respectively.
 Our pixels are exactly 1 x 1 m in size, thus we can use the % of pixels as a proxy for % area.

 Remember that 1 = North Facing and 2 = South Facing in our classified aspect